-The transfer process consists of the handover of a certain amount of circular economy credits between accounts registered in EcoRegistry.
-This process involves changing the account holding the CECs.
+The transfer process consists of the handover of a certain amount of Circular Credits between accounts registered in EcoRegistry.
+This process involves changing the account holding the Circular Credits.
 The transfer functionality allows market transfer dynamics to be reflected in the registry, ensuring traceability of information.

-The transfer of CECs is carried out automatically under a self-management logic by a general or developer account type user (when applicable).
-To do so, the user who has the circular economy credit must log in with their username and password to the platform and click on the Transfer certificates option.
+The transfer of Circular Credits is carried out automatically under a selfmanagement logic by a general or developer account type user (when applicable).
+To do so, the user who has the Circular Credit must log in with their username and password to the platform and click on the Transfer certificates option.
 There they must enter the following information:

-- PCEM from which the circular economy credits are to be transferred. - Period or vintage of the circular economy credits to be transferred. - Amount of circular economy credits to be transferred.

-- Selection of the account to which the credits are to be transferred. - Verification code sent to the mail to carry out the transaction.
+- Project from which the Circular Credits are to be transferred. - Period or vintage of the Circular Credits to be transferred. - Amount of Circular Credits to be transferred. - Selection of the account to which the credits are to be transferred. - Verification code sent to the mail to carry out the transaction.